 Make and use a pole lathe.
-The venue is in the courtyard at The National Trust's beautiful Lower Brockhampton Estate in Herefordshire.
+The venue is at the HQ of Small Woods located at the lovely Greeenwood Centre Coalbrookdale.
 The course involves some carpentry, but tuition provided so no experience necessary.
 The lathe should be completed in the first 2 days, allowing the 3rd day for getting the hang of using it.
 The lathe can be packed down and transported in the back of a car.
 Turning tools available to use and to buy at the course.

 This is a great way to get into the absorbing therapeutic activity of pole lathe turning or "bodging".
 Bodgers are known for their resourcefulness and tend to create the tools they need from materials at hand, rather than visiting the DIY store; so bearing that in mind, building your own lathe is an ideal way to embark on this journey.

 Find out more about the lathe on the video: https://www.youtube.com/watch?v=b7d1XZ3UOZ4&t=6s

 Course price includes materials; Lunch and refreshments are provided by the Green Wood Cafe each day; There are some "eco pods" and "sleeping huts" on site which can booked via Small Woods as accommodation, and Small Woods can advise on other local accommodation.
 Camping on site may also be possible. http://smallwoods.org.uk/green-wood-centre/accommodation/